tomasen/rollover/README.md

 The child process will inherit parent process' arguments and environment variables.

-To put every thing simple, we did NOT implement anything "graceful" such as pass network resources to child process to avoid service interruption because it's way to complicate for programs that listen to multiple network port or socket.
+To put every thing simple, we did NOT implement anything "graceful" such as pass network resources to child process to avoid service interruption because it's way too complicate for programs that is listening to multiple network ports or sockets.

-This package is more suitable for agent program that updated its own binary and require to restart itself to complete the upgrade.
+This package is more suitable for an agent program that updates its own binary and requires to restart itself to complete the upgrade.

 ## Unit test